 Signing Certificates and Certificate Revocation Lists.
 Every system should be capable of being a Certificate Authority (CA), if so authorized.
 CAs are applications that issue and validate certificates and CRLs.
 Issuing certificates and CRLs include initializing their attributes and digitally signing the result using the private key of the issuing authority.
 The private key used for signing is associated with the signer's certificate.
-The TP module must evaluate the trustworthiness of the signer's certificate before performing this operation.
-Some policies may require that multiple authorities sign an issued certificate.
+The TP module must evaluate the trustworthiness of the signer's certificate.
 If the TP trusts the signer's certificate, then the TP module may perform the cryptographic signing algorithm by invoking the signing function in a CL module, or by directly invoking the data signing function in a Cryptographic Service Provider (CSP) module.
 The CL functions that can be used to carry out some of the TP operations are documented in this book.